Reel 2025

 Adventure film – Transformer

-Transformer is a 3 minute film about first experiences in the mountains told through the mind´s eye of a four year old with the help of AI.
+Transformer is a three minute film about first experiences in the mountains told through the mind´s eye of a four year old with the help of AI.
 It was filmed in 2023 during antipodean winter in the El Arrayán valley in the foothills above Santiago de Chile.
 It was filmed and edited by Matt Maynard and is currently being shown at adventure film festivals worldwide.

 Documentary film – Wala